SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

     By default, the styles are scoped to your web part.
 You can see that as the styles are defined under `.helloWorld`.

-1. Add the following styles after the `.button` style, but still inside the main `.helloWorld` style section:
+2. Add the following styles after the `.links` style:

     ```css
     .list {